TarasSh15/DevOps_online_Ivano-Frankivsk_2022Q1Q2/m1/task1.1/README.md

 ```
 ## About DevOps

-DevOps methodology was created by combining developer and operations specialisations.
-So DevOps is a specialist that knows development, quality assurance and technology operations.
-This specialist is involved in every stage of software development life style and all production depends on him.
+DevOps is a methodology created at the junction of development, verification and operations.
+Its main goal to establish effective interaction on all stages of SW life cycle.
+DevOps engineer syncs all stages of product deliverance, combining in his work development, qa, sys-ops and even manager's skills.